Nature often comes up with the unexpected, though sightings can never be predicted or relied upon.

 Mil Bothy is an excellent base if you are planning a trip to St.Kilda or The Shiants, both life-changing experiences.

-All the above is why we came to live here nearly 20 years ago, and had a holiday cottage on Harris since 1976.
+All the above is why we came to live here over 20 years ago, and had a holiday cottage on Harris since 1976.